PaperMC/docs/docs/paper/admin/getting-started/migration.md

 ---
 slug: /migration
 title: Migrating to or from Paper
+description: It's simple to migrate your server to or from Paper.
+This page will help you get started.
 ---

 It's simple to migrate your server to or from Paper.
 The steps below will help you get started.